csc-fw/dcfeb3a/README.md

- DCFEB firmware for production boards (V3) with ISE 12.4
+ DCFEB V3 firmware with ISE 12.4
 ================================================================
 Official firmware for the Digital Cathode Front-End board (DCFEB) production boards for the ME1/1 station of the Endcap MUon (EMU)